Hats, Bonnets,

 Click on image for additional photos!

 #6275 - c.
 1943 MADELON HATS Navy Straw Skimmer Hat with Red Velvet Trim with Cherries!
 What a phenomenal shape!
 Reminds me of the shape of a galactic time warp (you will probably only know this if you ever watched Star Trek).
 The late 1930s and 1940s had some of the best hats.
 You don't have to look any further than this hat to confirm that statement! :) Wavy navy (ooh, that rhymes :) stiff hat fully trimmed in red velvet around the edge of brim and crown, with crossed "bow" at back.
 And then comes that spray of "cherries" at front! :) Cool!
 Excellent condition.
 A great addition to your hat collection!
-NEW LISTING!

 $ 235.
 ORDER